apotox/apotox/README.md

 ### Hi there 👋 my name is Safi-eddine and i am
-A senior software engineer, mainly backend using Nodejs & K8s.
+A software engineer, mainly backend using Nodejs & K8s.
 I am more of a code builder than a code maintainer.

 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/safi-eddine-bouhentala/)